Singapore dollar: Bird series 1976

+For table standards, see the banknote specification table.

 Ship series (1984–1991)

 The Ship Series of currency notes is the third set of notes to be issued for circulation in Singapore.
 Issued in the years 1984 to 1999, it retains the number of denominations as was in the previous two series of notes, but switches the $20 note for the $2 one.

 A maritime theme to reflect Singapore's maritime heritage was adopted, and progressively shows across the various denominations, the different kinds of ships which have plied Singapore's waters as the country developed.
 These vignettes are located on the front of the note.
 On the back, various scenes depicting Singapore's achievements are shown, as well as an orchid, to symbolise the country's national flower.

 Standard on each note, is the Coat of Arms, a lion head watermark, and the signature of the Minister for Finance and chairman of the BCCS, on the front of the note.
 As an added security feature, all notes have a vertically embedded security thread.